parshv1234/creditcardapproval/README.md

 3. Commit your changes
 4. Push to your branch
 5. Open a Pull Request
+---
 ## 🙏 Acknowledgments
 - Special thanks to **SmartBridge** and **Google for Developers** for their invaluable guidance and support throughout the duration of this project.
+---
 ## 📬 Contact
 - 👤 **Parshv Keyur Modi**

 - **LinkedIn**: www.linkedin.com/in/parshv-modi
 - **Email**: parshv.modi91@gmail.com

+---

 ## 📜 License
 - This project is licensed under the **MIT License**.
 See the LICENSE file for more details.
 <!-- - [Future Enhancements](#-future-enhancements) -->
 <!-- - [Screenshots](#-screenshots) -->

+✨ Developed during **CDC Internship with SmartBridge & Google for Developers** ✨

+---